 "I'm Sweet on Barbie" - Written and performed by Doc Mehl

 Doc’s stage performances feature his thought-provoking (and occasionally side-splitting) cowboy poetry, and spotlight his unique "west-clectic" songwriting and soulful guitar.
 But you’ll also find him up on stage or down by the campfire, playing a jam-session-like counterpoint on the western cello alongside performing artists Pop Wagner, Liz Masterson, Evelyn Roper, Jim Jones, Patty Clayton, Bill Barwick, Juni Fisher, Rex Rideout, Mary Kaye, Jon Chandler and the Wichitones, the Yampa Valley Boys, Miss V the Gypsy Cowbelle, and even Riders in the Sky.
 And you haven't really tasted contemporary western music at its finest until you've seen Doc Mehl up on stage with Washtub Jerry!
-Just scroll back to the top of this page and click on "Doc & Tub" to learn more about this entertaining duo.
+Just click on "Doc & Tub" to learn more about this entertaining duo.